Lost in Food

 • 4 eggs

-• 1 tbsp chopped flat leaf parsley
+• 2 tablespoon flat leaf parsley (chopped)

-• 1 tbsp chopped coriander leaf
+• 2 tablespoon coriander leaf (chopped)

 Instructions

 • Place the olive oil in a large non stick frying pan over a medium heat, add the onion and peppers and saute for 5 minutes until starting to soften.
-Add in the garlic and aubergine and continue to fry for the further minute.

-• Split the mixture between 4 small pans, make a small well in the middle and crack an egg into each pan and season with black pepper.
-With the heat on low, cover each pan and cook for 10-12 minutes until the egg is cooked through.
+• If using 4 small pans, split the mixture between each pan, make a small well in the middle and crack an egg into each pan and season the eggs.

 Nutrition Facts